How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 4. Comprehensive On-Ground Support (24/7 During Travel)

-Even the most perfectly planned itinerary can be affected by unforeseen events—a flight delay, a sudden train strike, or a client feeling unwell.
+Even the most perfectly planned itinerary can be affected by unforeseen events—a flight delay, a sudden train strike, a client feeling unwell.

 When Support Quality Really Shows

-This is when the quality of your on-ground partner truly shines.
-Exceptional support isn’t just an emergency number; it’s a proactive, 24/7 infrastructure designed to provide peace of mind for both you and your client.
+Exceptional support isn’t just an emergency number—it’s a proactive, 24/7 infrastructure designed to provide peace of mind for both you and your client.

 It means having a dedicated person who knows the itinerary inside and out, ready to solve problems seamlessly and discreetly, often before the client is even aware of an issue.